kinnison/rust-workshop/session-03.md

 crate to `crates.io`.

 The lock file is only really for binaries - libraries don't get to lock very specific versions (excepting via the semver of their deps).
+There is some discussion around this at the moment, but for now, this is the case.

 Libraries start at `src/lib.rs` typically, and binaries at `src/main.rs` though there are ways around this.

-While unit tests are _inside_ the crate code, integration tests get to live in a separate tests directory.
+While unit tests are _inside_ the crate code, integration tests get to live in a separate `tests` directory.

 The `target` directory is made by cargo, it'll be git-ignored by default and should be considered throw-away.